 If you need some inspiration, check out our guides to family friendly restaurants, cocktail bars, outdoor dining and beer gardens in Belfast.
 Still not ready to eat out?
 Many restaurants continue to offer takeaways and you can pick up something to go from these coffee shops.

 Shops & Retail

 All retail is open for business.
 Please remember to stick to social distancing guidelines while shopping and wear a face covering in stores.
 If you need some inspiration for your first shopping trip, read our guide to shopping in Belfast – from designer labels and high street brands in Victoria Square and CastleCourt shopping centres, to unique finds in independent shops, Belfast has it all!

 If you’re not ready to shop in store yet, click and collect services are still be available at many stores and you can always shop from home with these Belfast businesses with online shopping.

-Some walking tours have started again, with most offering private tours for up to 15 people from three households.
+Walking tours have started again, with most offering private tours for up to 15 people from three households.
 Tour times may be limited and advance booking may be required.
-Coach and bus tours will be resuming from late May or early June.
+Coach and bus tours have resumed

 Walking tours that have started again include:

 Caravan parks and self-contained accommodation (such as holiday rental homes and self-catering apartments) have reopened, though only one household is permitted to stay together.
 Hotels and guest houses have also reopened, with many now taking bookings.
 View all places to stay and get inspired for your next staycation.